We don’t actively support Internet Explorer

 Introduction to Mental Health for Child and Youth Care

-By Patti Ranahan, By Stan Kutcher, With Mina Hashish
+By Patti Ranahan, By Stanley Kutcher, With Mina Hashish

 Readers will appreciate the organized structure, up-to-date content, and practical approach used in this textbook.
 Introduction to Mental Health for Child and Youth Care is an essential resource in mental health courses in child and youth care, human services, and social work programs.